Franz Dahlem: Nazi period and exile

 The Nazis took power in January 1933 and they quickly began to establish a one-party dictatorship, putting members of the KPD in danger.
 Dahlem was one of approximately 40 party leaders who attended the eleventh party conference on 7 February 1933 at the Sporthaus Ziegenhals, a restaurant in the countryside just outside Berlin to the south.
 The meeting later achieved iconic status as the last meeting of the KPD until after 1945, and in 1953 the restaurant itself had been taken over and converted into a memorial centre.
 By that time many of those who had met in February 1933 had been killed or died in concentration camps.

 In May 1933, under instructions from the party leadership, Dahlem himself fled to Paris with Wilhelm Pieck und Wilhelm Florin, which quickly became the de facto headquarters of the KPD.
-In 1934, he had taken French citizenship, which he would retain till 1941.
+In 1934, he had taken French citizenship, which he would retain until 1941.
 His own membership of the Central Committee was confirmed in 1935, following internal party ructions during the early 1930s.
 In 1939, he was back in the party Politburo.

 Dahlem was back in Berlin (secretly and illegally) between February and July 1934, undertaking "political work".
 Much of his activity was involved in trying to build and strengthen an Lutetia Circle, a left-wing anti-Nazi resistance organisation.
 In July 1935, he took part in the 7th World Congress of the Comintern.
 In 1936, after he had been undertaking "party work" in Prague for some months, he was stripped of his German citizenship.
 By 1937, the Spanish Civil War was becoming, for adherents of both sides, the fulcrum of the struggle between fascism and communism.
 Between 1936 and 1938, Dahlem was in charge of the Central Political Commission of the International Brigades in Spain.
 In 1938/39, he took over as leader of the Central Committee secretariat of the KPD in its Paris exile, in succession to Walter Ulbricht whose by this time, when not in Spain, was spending most of his time not in Paris but in the Soviet Union.
-Dahlem took the lead in preparing for and running the German Communist Berner conference in Paris, which took place in February 1939.
+Dahlem took the lead in preparing for and running the Bern Conference of the KPD in Paris, which took place in February 1939.